Takumi Kanaya betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Takumi Kanaya of Japan watches his shot on the ninth hole during the second round of The RSM Classic 2025 at Sea Island Resort Plantation Course on November 21, 2025 in St Simons Island, Georgia.
+(Mike Mulholland/Getty Images)

-Takumi Kanaya has missed the cut in his last four appearances at the Sony Open in Hawaii, most recently shooting 1-under in 2025.
+Takumi Kanaya has missed the cut in four consecutive appearances at the Sony Open in Hawaii, most recently shooting 1-under in 2025.
 He'll tee off at Waialae Country Club Jan.
-15-18 with hopes of making his first weekend at this event.
+15-18 with his sights set on making his first weekend at this tournament.

 Kanaya's recent history at the Sony Open in Hawaii